Kelly Ripa Reunites With ‘Daddy’ Mark Consuelos For Spicy Dinner As He Returns Home After Months In Canada

 “So happy for the Consuelos family!” another added.

-Another commenter reacted to the menu tidbit by reminiscing about Kelly and Mark’s early years together on the ABC soap, All My Children.
+Another commenter reacted to the menu tidbit by reminiscing over Kelly and Mark’s early years together on the ABC soap All My Children.

 “I mean….
 I’ve loved you guys since Hailey and Mateo…. but the fact that Sunday Dinner really is tacos y tamales…I like you guys even more!” the fan wrote.